 For example, editors are there to catch inconsistencies in dates, times, spelling (especially with proper nouns like character names), and story details, like making sure hair colour, or job, or family members, or characters' ages, or time of day (etc.) don't accidentally change throughout the story.
 They will also consider the big picture of the story, and if necessary suggest ways to make it flow more efficiently.
 Perhaps there is a character introduced to the piece who ends up without any effect on the overall plot … a good editor may suggest that this character be removed, or given an integral role in moving the story along.

 We as authors inevitably become intimately involved with our story and our characters, and it is helpful and highly recommended to engage a professional with your best interests in mind to support your work to make it the best, most marketable book it can be.
-Remember that every book you have ever read has gone through a rigorous editing process, and all your favourite authors will testify to how much they rely on their editors to help them do their best work.
+Remember that every book you have ever read has gone through a rigorous editing process, and all your favorite authors will testify to how much they rely on their editors to help them do their best work.

 Your editor is first and foremost your teammate and head cheerleader, and wants your voice and expression to be the cleanest and clearest they can be.
 The author-editor relationship is one of the most important aspects of your publishing process, and here at Tellwell we take that responsibility seriously, and with the utmost care.
 We are very grateful that you place your trust in us, and absolutely love being a part of making your publishing dreams come true.